 What can you do as a leader to achieve this mission?
 How can your committee help to ensure a more equitable, inclusive, and diverse future within the profession and through design?
-In 2020, the links between public health, climate, and equity became clearer than ever.
+Since 2019, the links between public health, climate, and equity became clearer than ever.
 These links have been acknowledged by the AIA Board of Directors and are reflected in many AIA and COTE resources.

 The most robust resources now available to AIA members around issues of equity, diversity, and inclusion are the AIA Guides for Equitable Practice.
 This includes best practices, relevant research, and tools to help members and firms address a variety of issues about equity, diversity, and inclusion; these issues have parallels in components and committee chapters, too.
-Recent articles have highlighted related topics: The Blueprint for Better published a piece on the links between sustainability in design and racial equity in outcomes.
-Architect magazine published a series on current activities under way in the field: "Be Part of the Change," "NOMA Issues Statement on Racial Injustice," and an AIA perspective, authored by 2020 AIA President Jane Frederick, FAIA, on the unity of "Healthy, Safe, and Equitable Design."
+The AIA also partnered with the University of California Hastings College to conduct an Investigation into Bias in the Architecture Profession, citing qualitative and quantitative data of bias based on gender and race/ethnicity in the practice of architecture.

-COTE's national leadership has been 42 percent female (11 of 26 chairs, 1990 to 2021, have been women), and its overall Advisory Group percentage in recent years has been higher than that (in 2021, for example, 10 of 12 members are female).
-And in both 2020 and 2021, we have had three members of the group of 12 who identify as BIPOC (black, indigenous, or people of color).
-In 2020, COTE's leadership renewed its commitment to establish connections to groups and individuals that will help us attract more BIPOC members or to our work and our community.
+COTE's national leadership has always been gender diverse.
+More than 40 percent of the chairs have been female.
+The Leadership Group percentage in recent years has been event higher than that (in 2021, for example, 10 of 12 members were female).
+And in recent years, we've had an average of three members who identify as BIPOC (black, indigenous, and people of color).
+COTE's leadership renewed its commitment to establish connections to groups and individuals that will help us attract a wider range of people to our work and our community.